ghoneycutt/puppet-module-pam/README.md

   'username2': 'tty1'
 </pre>

-This would create /etc/security/access.conf with content.
+This would create /etc/security/access.conf with the following content.
 <pre>
 # This file is being maintained by Puppet.
 # DO NOT EDIT